A Critique of Marylin Agee's Two Rapture theory.

 This is more likely referring to when the Jews are hidden in Petra after mid trib.
 This was writen to the Isralites and they were never taught about a Rapture.

 I disagree that this scripture is applying to the Rapture.
 If you move back a few verses you will see that this passage is talking about Judgment--not the Rapture/our Blessed Hope, "for it (that day that comes on them like a trap) will come upon all those who dwell on the face of the whole earth."
 Verse 27 indicates this is when "the Son of Man coming in a cloud with power and great glory."
 This is not depicting the Rapture but judgment.
-The world does not see Christ at the Rapture, only believers.
+The world does not see Christ at the Rapture, they only notice believers have disappeared.

 Paul says the prize is the resurrection from the Dead, i.e., the Rapture (see vs 11).

-And as you can see this prediction failed along with a multitude of others.
+And as you can see this prediction failed along with a multitude of others, which means she's not only a false teacher but also a false prophet.

 I checked Agee's "Rapture and Salvation" article, which is on the same website as the article above, to see what she believes re salvation.
 Here is what she says: